 How can observations teach us about binary evolution?

 Speaker: Gijs Neleman (Radboud University)

 Binary stars are very common and produce lots of interesting phenomena, ranging from types of supernovae, gamma-ray bursts, and kilonovae to Gravitational Wave sources and important sources of chemical evolution.
 The evolution of binary systems, through stages of mass transfer, supernovae etc is complicated and often not well understood.
 In principle, observations of different (populations) of binary systems at different phases in their lives can be used to determine their evolution and thus constrain the uncertain physics of their interactions.
 However, in practice this is not easy, since many uncertainties are combined and observations are strongly biased.
 Yet, there are a number of very positive developments: large surveys of stars in the Galaxy like SDSS and many others have produced much more homogeneous samples of systems; Gaia is rapidly providing more information about populations and their absolute numbers and the new field of Gravitational Wave astronomy is providing new and sometimes orthogonal information.
 I will describe a number of efforts to utilise these new developments and an outlook into the future of observationally constraining binary evolution.

-26 November: Paul Jofre (Universidad Diego Portales)
+Speaker: Paul Jofre (Universidad Diego Portales)

-10 December: Yumi Choi (Space Telescope Science Institute)
+Speaker: Yumi Choi (Space Telescope Science Institute)